rinku79/Sitecore-Powershell-Script-Backup-Utility/README.md

 Hope it will help you to save your work or any other importent .ps1 file.

+There is one good blog related to script file conversion by @robert is : https://blog.senktas.net/2020/02/07/how-to-convert-spe-scripts-to-the-file-system/

 Happy coding !!!

 Please comment your feedback or any improvement needed.